“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Well, hopefully a proper hot meal will help you feel better before the ethereal levels in your body start to go back down.”
 Nayleen spoke up, pouring a moderate amount of water into her pot full of chopped and peeled ingredients.

 Cyial nodded.
-“Besides that, we do have a lot of ethereal, I'm not against giving you another dose or three if it means improving your condition.
-So… if we’re deciding what to do… it will be evening before too long, so there’s not much reason to go out tonight.
+“Besides that, we do have a lot of ethereal, I'm not against giving you another dose or three if it means improving your condition and keeping the pain at bay.
+So… I guess if I am the one deciding what to do, it will be evening before too long, so there’s not much reason to go out tonight.
 We should sit here and allow Varhi to rest until tomorrow morning when it’s daylight out.
 I can stay up all night to keep watch.
 With no animals, sensing something approaching will be very easy for me.
 Especially if they’re that big.
 We can see how Varhi is feeling tomorrow and sit tight for another day if we need to in order to allow him to recover.”
 Cyial said, looking back towards Sairek “With the, uh… ‘generous amount of sleep’ I’ve gotten in the past week lately, I should be able to stay up both nights without trouble.”
 Cyial watched in mild amusement when Sairek shifted where he sat, looking away from his gaze with a faint blush on his cheeks that only the demon noticed.

 “That’s pushing the deadline fairly close…” Varhi grumbled.
 “We only have what, three or four days left before they get here?
 Maybe five if they’re slow.”

 “That storm the other night would probably have slowed them down.
 That was a particularly nasty storm.”
 Sairek said.
 “It probably won’t be too much, but it is still something to consider, I think.
-Also, they would probably check in at the capital first.
-That's just Ceareste protocol, so that will be an extra day added.”
+Also, they would probably report in at the capital first.
+That's just standard Ceareste protocol, which, uh, I clearly don't follow.
+So that will be an extra day added.”

 “Hmm…” Varhi let out thoughtfully, then nodded slowly.
 “If they were going to Cylvolta on that day, the waters would definitely have been too rough to risk it… they would have temporarily shut down the ferrying to the passengers due to a storm warning and waited until it passed.
 Possibly stuck on the island for the checkpoint.
 Or still stuck back on the mainland.
 From Cylvolta, they would of course go back to the Masirean capital to report to the King, but I bet after that, with haste, they would be making their way over here, probably with horses.”